seanmonstar/seanmonstar.github.io/_posts/tumblr/2022-11-15-hyper-polish-period.md

 [^1]: Volunteering to lead an area doesn’t mean you’ll be the sole person responsible.
 Multiple can do so.

 [^2]: Since the client pieces are not part of the stable `hyper` core, we don’t have to be quite as careful about not exposing some internals.
-It’s less of an issue to release breaking changes of utilities.&nbsp;[↩︎](#fnref:2)
+It’s less of an issue to release breaking changes of utilities.

 [^3]: I suppose it is doable by stretching those kinds of changes out over 2 major releases.
-You could add a stop-gap method and deprecation on the original the current version, then in the next make the breaking change and add a deprecation to the stop-gap method, and then remove it in the second release. hyper isn’t at that level of stability just yet, but something we could consider after 1.0.&nbsp;[↩︎](#fnref:3)
+You could add a stop-gap method and deprecation on the original the current version, then in the next make the breaking change and add a deprecation to the stop-gap method, and then remove it in the second release. hyper isn’t at that level of stability just yet, but something we could consider after 1.0.